9 Easy Solutions: How to Get Rid of Sweat Bees

 3. Ground Bee Insecticide

-There are insecticides on the market designed specifically for bees that nest within the ground, such as ground bees and miner bees.
+There are insecticides on the market designed specifically for bees that nest in the ground, such as ground bees and miner bees.
 In general, they are powder or liquid-based treatments.

 The powder or dust is to be applied around the opening of the nest.
 The bees move through the opening, pick up the insecticide on their bodies, and transport it deeper inside the nest — affecting any other inhabitants, including the queen.